nubenetes/awesome-kubernetes/docs/jenkins.md

 * [devopscube.com: How to Setup Docker containers as Build Slaves for Jenkins](https://devopscube.com/docker-containers-as-build-slaves-jenkins/)
 * [cloudbees.com: Troubleshooting Jenkins Performance: Kubernetes Edition - Part 1 (2020) 🌟](https://www.cloudbees.com/blog/apm-tools-jenkins-performance)
 * [cloudbees.com: Troubleshooting Jenkins Performance: Kubernetes Edition - Part 2 (2020) 🌟](https://www.cloudbees.com/blog/application-performance-monitoring-tools)
+* [cloudbees.com: The Two Most Common Issues with Jenkins and How to Fix Them 🌟](https://www.cloudbees.com/blog/most-common-issues-scaling-jenkins) Jenkins is a fantastic CI/CD solution but it has a significant weak point: Managing & scaling Jenkins for the enterprise is an uphill battle.
+Tanya Jacob shares the 2 most common issues we hear from enterprises using Jenkins & how to fix them.

 ## Ansible and Jenkins.
 Running Ansible Playbooks From Jenkins
 * [Dzone: Running Ansible Playbooks From Jenkins](https://dzone.com/articles/running-ansible-playbooks-from-jenkins)